Implant Supported Dentures Newtown, CT

 Q. Does this procedure hurt?

-A. No, when you visit our office, we will provide you with any necessary sedation.
-At Pleasant Dental, we understand that dental procedures can be intimidating, and we will take steps to ensure that you remain comfortable and relaxed during the appointment.
+A. At Pleasant Dental, we understand that dental procedures can be intimidating, and we will take steps to ensure that you remain comfortable and relaxed during the appointment.

 Q. What are mini-implants?